wheresfrank/rss_reader/README.md

 # RSS Reader

+[Demo](https://rss-reader-irkm.onrender.com/) - This is hosted on a "Hobby" instance, so it may take a minute to spin up when you first visit.

 ## Overview

 **RSS Reader** is a simple, open-source RSS reader built with Ruby on Rails.
 This project allows users to create accounts, add RSS feeds, and view articles in a streamlined, minimalist interface.
 Designed to be lightweight and easy to use, RSS Reader offers essential features for managing and reading RSS feeds, making it an excellent addition to any portfolio.